fadyanis037-max/AI_Powered_Online_Library_System/README.md

 ## Features

 ### AI-Powered Search
-- Users can describe what they're looking for in natural language
+- Users can describe what they're looking for in natural language(scroll up after press Find relevant books)
 - The system uses Sentence Transformers to find the most relevant books based on semantic similarity
 - Results are ranked by relevance score